Partners and Stakeholders

 The 21st Century Power Partnership advances its mission through collaboration with international clean energy organizations and technical institutes, including these:

 The Clean Energy Ministerial (CEM) is a high-level global forum to promote policies and programs that advances clean energy technology, shares lessons learned and best practices, and encourages the transition to a global clean energy economy.
 Initiatives are based on areas of common interest among participating governments and other stakeholders.
+The 21st Century Power Partnership maintains regular contact with the CEM Secretariat in Paris to share information and coordinate.

 The Clean Energy Solutions Center (CESC), another initiative of the Clean Energy Ministerial, helps governments design and adopt policies and programs that support the deployment of transformational low-carbon technologies.
 The Solutions Center serves as a first-stop clearinghouse of online clean energy resources—including policy best practices, data, and analysis tools—and shares these resources with a global forum of energy experts, policy makers, and other stakeholders.
 The Solutions Center and the 21st Century Partnership jointly offer online training, "live" expert assistance, and peer-to-peer learning to help countries tailor solutions to their needs and foster international collaboration on policy innovations.